 In the film below, we show the configuration for a 100A/1A coil.
 So here SET Ct2 1 and Ct rATE 0100

-1. Imports of active energy in kWh
+1. Import (=consumption) active energy in kWh

-2. Export active energy in kWh
+2. Export (=injection) active energy in kWh

 4. Imports of reactive energy in kVAh